uc-cdis/data-portal/docs/admin_applied_prefilters.md

 ## Configuration

 To apply an admin prefilter, use the portal config field called `adminAppliedPreFilters`.
-This setting goes in data/config/*.json, or in the gitops.json file, inside a given tab within the commons' `explorerConfig`.
+This setting goes in data/config/*.json, or in the gitops.json file.
+Place it inside a given tab entry within the `explorerConfig` block.

 The setting follows the syntax of a Guppy selectedValues filter.